TencentBlueKing/bk-bcs/readme_en.md

 Bk-bcs is based on the MIT protocol.
 Please refer to [LICENSE](./LICENSE.txt) for details.

-This just for test bk_ui, no merge!
+This just for test bk_ci, no merge!